pivotal-cf/docs-phd-ds/overview.md

 ??
 Applications that require "elastic" resources can also use Pivotal HD Data Services to quickly spin-up a cluster and then destroy it when it is no longer needed so that its resources can be redeployed or shutdown to save power.

-The following image shows the work flow for installing Pivotal HD Data Services and creating clusters:
+Figure 1 shows the work flow for installing Pivotal HD Data Services and creating clusters:

+**Figure 1.
+Pivotal HD Data Services Work Flow**

 ![Data Service Work Flow](/images/data_service.png "Data Service Work Flow")